-[Read more about Gum Disease in our Health Encyclopedia.]
+[Read more about Gum Disease (Gingivitis) in our Health Encyclopedia.]

 The early stage of periodontal disease is called “gingivitis.”
 With gingivitis, the gums bleed easily and become red and swollen.
-Regular cleanings by your dentist or dental hygienist, and daily brushing and flossing, can reverse gingivitis and prevent more serious gum disease.
+Simple oral hygiene steps such as regular cleanings by your dentist or dental hygienist, and daily brushing and flossing, can reverse gingivitis and prevent more serious gum disease.